 Even If I Had All The Money In The World, I Can’t Bring Him Back!
 After the highs, the lows!
 Life is a constant roller coaster.
 I was so excited, and still am, about my trip to Australia, my work prospect and my life in general.
 Things are really good right now.

 And then, my daughter’s graduation came up.
 She is graduating from her four years University program in two weeks.
-It’s a big milestone for her but also for me, as her mother.
+It’s a big milestone for her but also for me, as a mother.
 She decided not to pursue her Masters at this time, so she will be looking for work and probably move out shortly after.
 I am very proud of what she accomplished over the last four years and how she managed to stay the course.
 She has become a very smart young woman and I hope she gets to live a very happy life (don’t we all), whatever she decides to do.
 Her graduation is a major accomplishment for me too, as a parent.
 I managed to get my first child to start and finish her degree, even with the tragedy that hit us.

 It’s on those occasions, I miss their father even more.
 We miss him every day but some days more than others.
 It’s the little things that hit you the most, a song he loved, early morning bikers (he loved biking), my son’s smile (he looks so much like his dad).